 - Don’t show proof of qualifications

-- Use expired or open equipment
+- Use expired or open equipments

 - Skip paperwork or questions before vaccination